dekstop/hot-history-import/readme.txt

-Scripts to import HOT TM2 edit histories into a Postgres database.
+Scripts to import an aggregated projection of HOT TM2 edit histories into a Postgres database.
-By Martin Dittus (@dekstop) in 2014/2015.
+By Martin Dittus (@dekstop) in 2014-2017, used as a starting point for my research projects.

 DISCLAIMER

 Please only run these after careful study of what they're doing.
+Parts of the process require significant disk/cpu resources.
 No need to create more problems for overworked server admins.

 --